Bratton Castle: Description

 The short west side and the long north side occupy the crest of steep escarpment slopes and the ditches are stepped one above the other, the rampart slopes rising 5 m and 6 m above the base of the ditches.
 The defences here span a total width of 30 m.
 The south side of the hill fort and the southern half of the east side cross Bratton Down and here the twin ramparts are of roughly equal height and 30 m in width.
 The northern half of the east side crosses the head of a re-entrant valley where the outer rampart and ditch have been largely destroyed by quarrying or landslips and the construction of a farm track.
 The short north east side straddles a narrow steep-sided ridge up which runs the Port Way.
 This passes through a possible original entrance, at which point the two ramparts have separated to form a small annexe, the outer ditch of which has, in places, been removed by quarrying.
 Quarrying has, in the past, also taken place within parts of the interior of the fort.

 Archaeology

+John Aubrey (1626–1697), a Wiltshireman who studied the county's antiquities, visited what he called the Bratton Castle hill fort and in his Monumenta Britannica gives a good description of it, including a sketch, neither of which mentions a White Horse.